ajorgensen89/saga-comic/README.md

-Landing page.
+#Landing page.
 ![Landing Page](/assets/images/LandingPage.png)
-	Head title purpose of page includes 'New Saga to 2022' and image of main characters.
-Subtitles shows focus about the New Issues released this year.
+	(p)Head title purpose of page includes 'New Saga to 2022' and image of main characters.
+Subtitles shows focus about the New Issues released this year after a hiatus since 2018.

-Heading position - position along top of page better using line-height.
-Improve position of h1 and h1 ~ p to each other.
 Removed and change heading titles - Changed head title through the building of the website to make the focus on the purpose of the website highlight the new releases after a hiatus from 2018 untill 2022.

-Introduction Page.
+#Introduction Page.

-	Includes navigation down the page through anchor links.
+	(p)Includes navigation down the page through anchor links.
 Information surrounds general introduction to the storyline of the Saga Comics.
 Used Flex box to position them how you would read in a comic.
 Starting from the top and then reading left to right.
 Beige colour to continue down into the rest of the page.